Nursing, Bachelor of Science Degree

 Class Repeat Policy: The grades for the first two enrollment attempts will be averaged for the undergraduate Bachelor of Science in Nursing major admission application.
 Any prerequisite required for the Nursing major application is subject to this policy.
 Students can enroll a multitude of times to better comprehend the class content, yet ONLY the first two enrollments will be used to calculate the prerequisite GPA for admission.

-If a grade of "W" (withdrawal) is recorded, this counts as an attempt.
-Therefore, the next enrollment's earned grade will be used for the GPA calculator.
+Any withdrawal "W" (withdrawal) or "R" (grade replacement) will count as an enrollment attempt.
 If there is no grade in the first two enrollment attempts, the student is not eligible to apply to the major.

 All prerequisite courses must be a grade of "C" or better for the nursing major application.
 This includes the averaged enrollments.
 Each of the grades from the first two enrollments will be averaged.

 - Meeting the minimum qualifications for application does not guarantee admission to the nursing major.